mukundbhudia/air-quality-api/README.md

 Compiles TypeScript source code and then runs the server from build in the `dist` folder.<br />
 Open [http://localhost:4000](http://localhost:4000) to view it in the browser.

+## Thanks
+* To [The Air Quality index](http://aqicn.org) for the hard work in collating the data from around the world and providing the API.